OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-01.md

 ## Philippians 1:2

-Grace and peace to you from God our Father and the Lord Jesus Christ.
+May you receive grace and peace from God our Father and the Lord Jesus Christ.

 ## Philippians 1:3

-I thank my God every time I remember you,
+I thank my God every time I think of you,

 ## Philippians 1:4